WIP

 Thursday, day 20:

-Ideally I would leave tomorrow at 04:30 to Dundalk Bay or Ardglass then on to Bangor then Larne but looking at the models downloaded this morning I suspect I’ll not get way until later in the day and will do a short hop to the Skerries for Friday night then head north on Saturday, possibly going direct to Bangor, if I leave at 04:30 and can make 4 knots I can get to the tidal gate at Donaghadee as the tide turns favourable at 23:00 on Saturday and into Bangor a couple of hours later to anchor and if the weather looks threatening to go into the marina later on Sunday.
+Ideally I would leave tomorrow at 04:30 to Dundalk Bay or Ardglass then on to Bangor then Larne but looking at the models downloaded this morning I suspect I’ll not get way until later in the day and will do a short hop to the Skerries for Friday night then head north on Saturday, possibly going direct to Bangor, if I leave at 04:30 and can make 4 knots I can get to the tidal gate at Donaghadee as the tide turns favourable at 23:00 on Saturday and into Bangor a couple of hours later to anchor or if the weather looks threatening to go into the marina later on Sunday.

-Ardglass is a distinct possibility for Saturday night as the tides are then good to get from there through the Sound at the end of a N going tide on Sunday afternoon.
+However Ardglass is a distinct possibility for Saturday night as the tides are then good to get from there through the Sound at the end of a N going tide on Sunday afternoon.

 The American model is showing very strong winds early on Monday, the others show brisk to strong winds, either way I need to plan to be somewhere secure on Sunday.